clearlyyy/sfml-gui/README.md

 This Project is heavily inspired by Dear imgui, if you like this project i highly recommend checking out imgui. https://github.com/ocornut/imgui

+<h1></h1>

+This project is currently a W.I.P, but it is fully functional, and will work in your own projects, All that needs to be added is more widgets.